Softmotions/ncms/ncms-docs/ncms-docs-en/doc/deployments/onpath/index.rst

 ------------------

-The main file of the ηCMS configuration should contain a directive `app-prefix` which should be set to a correct path where ηCMS root is located:
+The main file of the ηCMS configuration should contain a directive `app-prefix` which should be set to a correct path where the ηCMS root is located:

 .. code-block:: xml